Preclinical Electives List

 The course provides students, proficient in the Chinese language, with working knowledge of Mandarin, relevant to medical practice in order to better communicate with and serve Chinese-speaking patients.

-This course is designed for second-year medical students with intermediate to advanced-level knowledge of conversational Spanish.
+This course is designed for first and second-year medical students with intermediate knowledge of conversational Spanish.
 You will gain the vocabulary necessary to speak competently in Spanish about a wide range of medical specialties in order to communicate more effectively with Spanish-speaking patients and their families.
 You will develop a critical Spanish lexicon and the language skills necessary for conducting medical interviews based on the medical school's doctoring checklists.
 Lastly, you will gain experience presenting medical information to patients in a meaningful way.
 (Pre-requisite: one year of college-level Spanish.)

 This course aims to provide students with a broad understanding of the U.S. healthcare system, structured around issues of access to care.
 Topics include economics of healthcare and private health insurance; Medicare and Medicaid; pharmaceutical industry; hospitals and how they work; and health care advocacy.
 A case presentation by students is required.